-A parlay odds calculator is a common tool used by many sports bettors looking to make vegas parlay bets.
-They allow the bettor to input the odds for each part of the parlay wager in order to provide a rapid calculation of the bet.
+A parlay odds calculator is a common tool used by many sports bettors looking to make Vegas parlay bets.
+They allow the bettor to input the odds for each part of the parlay wager to provide a rapid calculation of the bet.

-A parlay is simply a type of bet that can be placed, in which multiple bets are connected together to create higher odds and a higher payout than on a single bet.
+A parlay is a type of bet that can be placed in which multiple selections are connected to create higher odds and a higher payout than a single bet would.

-The higher odds and multiple bets only add to the risk of the bet, as all elements of the bet must succeed in order to win.
-Meaning, even if one game loses, then the parlay is forfeit.
+Bigger odds and more selections only add to the risk of the bet, as all elements of the bet must succeed to win.
+Meaning even if one game loses, then the parlay is forfeited.
 The more games you add to a parlay, the bigger the payout.

 Sometimes understanding a type of bet is made a lot easier by looking at an example of this bet in action.

-This is an example of how a bettor can turn a $100 bet into a monster payout, without wagering on high odds and taking a needless risk.
-The bettor can create a perfect parlay by combining these three small wagers, with favorable odds.
+This is an example of how a bettor can turn a $100 bet into a monster payout without wagering on high odds and taking a needless risk.
+The bettor can create a perfect parlay by combining these three small wagers with favorable odds.

-As a bettor playing the odds at their favorite sports, they will place a unit on a parlay and the sportsbooks will automatically calculate the parlay payouts.
-Alternatively, they can use a free parlay calculator to make the calculations independently.
+As bettors play the odds at their favorite sports, they place a unit on a parlay, and the sportsbooks automatically calculate the potential payouts.
+Alternatively, bettors can use a free parlay calculator to make the calculations independently.
 This ensures they always get the winnings they deserve and can’t be short-changed.

-While it’s rare for a sportsbook provider to include a Vegas parlay calculator on their website, there are many online which can be used quickly to check the vig and value in the odds.
+While it’s rare for a sportsbook provider to include a Vegas parlay calculator on their website, many online can be used quickly to check the vig and value in the odds.
 These features are reserved for the biggest and best bookies and are always free to use for the user.